owulveryck/blog/content/post/a-philosopher-called-linda.md

 But it is not enough.
 TOSCA is based on the idea that you need an orchestrator to operate the workflow.
 And orchestrator is "bad".
 The management system must be distributed and autonomous.
 (for more about that cf [Configuration management, choreography and self-aware applications](https://blog.owulveryck.info/2016/02/10/configuration-management-choreography-and-self-aware-applications/index.html)

-The application is a community of elements.
+This leads to the idea that the application is a community of elements.
 And every single element of the community will act regarding the information it gets from the environments and from its peers.

 > __Don't communicate by sharing memory; share memory by communicating.__ - _R.
 Pike_

-How can we share memory?
+How can thos elements share the information?

 # [Tuple Spaces (or, Good Ideas Don't Always Win)](https://software-carpentry.org/blog/2011/03/tuple-spaces-or-good-ideas-dont-always-win.html)

 The title of this section is taken from [this blog post](https://software-carpentry.org/blog/2011/03/tuple-spaces-or-good-ideas-dont-always-win.html) which is indeed a good introduction on the tuple-space and how to use them.

-## What is a tuple
+## First: What is a tuple

 A tuple is simply a finite list of element... the element can be of any type.
-Therefore a tuple set could be use to describe a lot of things.
+Therefore a tuple set could be used to describe a lot of things.
 Because actually we can use a tuple set to describe a vector.
-And with several vectors we can describe a matrix...
+And with several vectors we can describe a matrix, and with matrix...

 For example, a digraph can be represented by a tuple set that discribes its adjacency matrix.
-It can then be possible to transpile a TOSCA description to a tuple-set (cf [Orchestrate a digraph with goroutine, a concurrent orchestrator](https://blog.owulveryck.info/2015/12/02/orchestrate-a-digraph-with-goroutine-a-concurrent-orchestrator/index.html) for the decomposition of a TOSCA lifecycle in a matrix).
+Therefore, for example, it can then be possible to transpile a TOSCA description to a tuple-set (cf [Orchestrate a digraph with goroutine, a concurrent orchestrator](https://blog.owulveryck.info/2015/12/02/orchestrate-a-digraph-with-goroutine-a-concurrent-orchestrator/index.html) for the decomposition of a TOSCA lifecycle in a matrix).

-Now ok, we can describe a workflow... but in a distributed application, how can the node share memory?
+Now ok, we can describe a workflow... but in a distributed application, how can the node share their states?

 ## Tuple space...

 In short, a tuple space is a repository of tuples that can be accessed concurrently.
 A tuple space can be seen as a big bucket full of tuple.

 The tuple space is visible and consistent through all nodes.
+The tuple space is the memory!

 Ok, so last question: How do we access the tuples?